google/CFU-Playground/docs/source/crash-course/gateware.rst

 3. Speaker with 3.5mm plug.
 Obtain this from eBay or any electronics store.

 4. Optional: UPduino.
-A small FGPA dev board which will make the nMigen tutorial a little easier and faster.
+A small FGPA dev board which will make the Amaranth tutorial a little easier and faster.
 (Order from tindie.)
    * The UPduino often goes out of stock and sometimes delivery times are long.
    * It's more than possible to run the tutorial from an Arty A7.